neo-project/global-blockchain-compliance-hub/_posts/South Korea/1111-11-01-south-korea-registry-requirements.md

 -	A certificate of permission for business
 -	Power of attorney where the establishment of a domestic branch is commissioned to another person (Notarization of the location of the headquarters is required)

-All documents from the home country need to be notarized, and most likely provided with a Korean translated copy (the translator need not be certified).
+All documents from the home country need to be notarized, and provided with a Korean translated copy (the translator need not be certified).

-2. Register with Court Registry Office
+- Register with Court Registry Office
  Once notification is confirmed by the exchange bank, the company must submit this to a local court registry office.
 In addition to the report/confirmation from the bank, the branch must nominate a representative who is responsible for day-to-day administration of the branch.
 The representative does not have to be a Korean resident.
-Time: 1-2 weeks (estimated), Cost: no known charge

 3. Register at Tax Office for Business Registration Certificate